phenaproxima/starshot-prototype/README.md

 ## Known issues & workarounds

+### `Error: unknown command "quick-start" for "ddev"`
+If you see an error like this, you probably previously set up Starshot with DDEV in another directory with the same name as the current one.
+DDEV can't have two projects with the same name, so change the directory name to something unique and try `ddev quick-start` again.

 ### Server timeout
 Some users might experience a timeout after logging into Starshot, particularly when the PHP web server remains idle for some time.